claygiffin/100-coaches-site/src/pages/coaches/index.md

       Thinkers50.
-Whitney Johnson is an expert on disruptive innovation and personal disruption; specifically, a framework which she codified in the critically-acclaimed book Disrupt Yourself: Putting the Power of Disruptive Innovation to Work.
+Whitney Johnson is an expert on disruptive innovation and personal disruption; specifically, a framework which she codified in the critically-acclaimed book Disrupt Yourself: Putting the Power of Disruptive Innovation to Work and builds upon in Build an A Team.
 She developed her proprietary framework and diagnostics after having co-founded the Disruptive Innovation Fund with Harvard Business School’s Clayton Christensen.
-This framework is complemented by a deep understanding of how executives create and destroy value, having spent nearly a decade as an Institutional Investor-ranked equity analyst on Wall Street.
+This framework is complemented by a deep understanding of how executives, teams, and organizations create and destroy value, having spent nearly a decade as an Institutional Investor-ranked equity analyst on Wall Street.
+Whitney works with organizations of all sizes to optimize their human capital; helping them understand and utilize the Learning Curve, offering insight into how leaders must work together to leverage the talent and leadership of their company.

       ## Professional / Coaching Experience: